 Replacement cost is a cost that is required to replace any existing asset having similar characteristics.
-An organization often chooses to replace its assets when the repair and maintenance costs increase beyond an acceptable level over a period of time.
+An organization often chooses to replace its assets when the repair and maintenance costs increase beyond an acceptable level over some time.
 The company involves the insurance company to do the needful.
-It is found out by calculating the present value of the asset followed by its useful life.
+It is found out by calculating the present valuePresent ValuePresent Value (PV) is the today's value of money you expect to get from future income.
+It is computed as the sum of future investment returns discounted at a certain rate of return expectation. followed by its useful life.

-The insurance company’s main function is to evaluate whether the decision of replacement is better than repair and maintenance or not.
-It is also very important for a company to correctly calculate the depreciation since it will have a great impact on the decision of the continuation of the old asset or replacement with a new one.
-Sometimes it becomes a challenge to estimate the correct market value of the asset and hence it may lead to taking wrong decisions by the organization.
+The insurance company’s primary function is to evaluate whether the decision of replacement is better than repair and maintenance.
+It is also vital for a company to correctly calculate the depreciationCalculate The DepreciationThe Depreciation Expense Formula computes how much of the asset's value can be deducted as an expense on the income statement.
+Formula for Straight-line depreciation method= Cost of an asset - Residual value/useful life of an asset. since it will have a significant impact on the decision to continue the old asset or replace it with a new one.
+Sometimes it becomes a challenge to estimate the correct market value of the asset, and hence it may lead to making wrong decisions by the organization.

 - In this case, the management should replace the machinery since it will add value to the business in the future.